Economic situation going from bad to worse

 As a result, during the present fiscal year about five million people will go below the poverty line.
 This is on top of 4.5 million people who suffered this misery past one year.
 With declining growth rate, another 1.5 million or more Pakistanis will become unemployed.

-In the first two years of PTI rule, it is feared that about three million Pakistanis will become unemployed as against the party’s commitment of providing 10 million jobs over five years.
+In the first 2 years of PTI rule, it is feared that about three million Pakistanis will become unemployed as against the party’s commitment of providing 10 million jobs over 5 years.

 Dhaga, however, was removed and the government had appointed another officer as secretary finance.
 Because of his serious reservations about the government-IMF negotiations, Younis Dhaga, despite being secretary finance, had withdrawn himself from the IMF negotiations and did not attend the last three sessions.